itf/6s092/courses/IAP19/PS/PS23/content.md

 tests = []

-for n, p in test_params:
+for n, p, mu, sigma in test_params:
     remake = True
     while remake:
         g = {i: [] for i in range(n)}